BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab6.md

 Install a backup tool.
 Verify installation by running a test backup.
 1. Install `rsync` onto each machine.
-1. Using rsync backup the file `/etc/ssh/sshd_config` on from `Lab-6-SSH-FTP` machine to the `Lab-6-Backup` machine.
+1. Using rsync backup the file `/etc/ssh/sshd_config` from the `Lab-6-SSH-FTP` machine to the `Lab-6-Backup` machine.
 Place the backup file in the `/backups/ssh-ftp` directory.

 ### P2: Backup Verification
 1. Compare the file hash of the original file and the backup.
 Enter the lines `original:<filehash>` and `backup:<filehash>` into the file `/home/blueteam/P2/P2.txt` on the `Lab-6-Backup` machine.